slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - People believe in everything, if you whisper it.
 - Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.

-> *"Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it."
--- Kevin Kelly*

-> *"With truly logical people, most arguments are very short and based mainly on differing assumptions."
--- Naval Ravikant*

 ### How to discord?

 > *"Admit when you’re wrong.
 Shut up when you’re right."
 -- John Gottman*

 Listen as you’re wrong.
 Ask the person trying to convince you of something to explain how it would work.
 If they can explain why they are correct, you’ll learn something.
 If they can’t you’ll soften their views.

 > *"Never argue with a fool, onlookers may not be able to tell the difference."
 -- Mark Twain*

+> *"With truly logical people, most arguments are very short and based mainly on differing assumptions."
+-- Naval Ravikant*

+> *"Don’t be afraid to ask a question that may sound stupid because 99% of the time everyone else is thinking of the same question and is too embarrassed to ask it."
+-- Kevin Kelly*

 ### How to tell good stories?

 > *"Cinema is just life with the boring parts cut out."
 -- Alfred Hitchcock*

 Good stories condense a massive amount of details into a consumable and shareable form.
-It’s primary purpose isn’t accuracy, but entertainment.
-When it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.
+Its primary purpose isn’t accuracy, but entertainment.

 > *"The more you say, the less people remember."
 -- François Fénelon*